fspms/firefly-iii-ai/README.md

 - AI analyzes transaction categories and suggests appropriate budgets
 - Uses intelligent mapping between categories and budgets
 - Only uses existing budgets (no automatic creation)
+- **Note**: Currently logs budget suggestions (Firefly III API for direct budget linking not yet available)

 **Configuration**:
 ```yaml
 AUTO_BUDGET: "true"
 ```

+**Current Status**: The AI will suggest appropriate budgets based on categories, but direct linking to transactions is not yet implemented due to Firefly III API limitations.
+Budget suggestions are logged for manual review.

 ### Processing Existing Transactions